ppy/osu-wiki/news/2017-06-27-beatmap-spotlight-may-2017.md

 --------

-And that just about covers the Spotlights for April.
+And that just about covers the Spotlights for this month.
 We hope you enjoy the new template graphics for each chart, and we hope you look forward to what we have in store next month as well!

 —OnosakiHito